Where are they now? The Liverpool & Man United XIs from December 2003

 The former midfielder has been a ubiquitous presence in UK punditry since his playing career ended in 2013.

 The midfielder will always be loved for the impact he made after being substituted on early for Harry Kewell in the 2005 Champions League final, his final game for the club.
-Retiring four years later after spells at Bordeaux and Slavia Prague, it’s been almost a decade since he played football.
+Retiring four years later after spells at Bordeaux and Slavia Prague, it’s been over a decade since he played football.

 After playing, he went into coaching with the Czech national team but doesn’t look to have a career in management.

 “I spent 20 years as a professional.
-I have two kids and I prefer to spend more time with them.”, Smicer said in a recent podcast interview.
+I have two kids and I prefer to spend more time with them.”, Smicer said in a podcast interview.

 “I’m enjoying life.
 I play golf and I love doing work for LFC as an ambassador.”